NeviduJ/Sinhala_Tamil_OCR_Zero-Shot_Analysis/README.md

 ## Tamil Text Image Dataset

 In addition to the above analysis, we also introduce a novel synthetic Tamil OCR benchmarking dataset.

----
-language:
-- ta
-tags:
-- tamil
-- text
-- images
-- ocr
-task_categories:
-- image-to-text
----

 This dataset contains images of Tamil text generated from 6 different fonts:

 - Hind_Madurai
 - Noto_Serif_Tamil